drkrillo/docs/README.md

 ## What You'll Find Here

-This documentation is designed to help you understand and follow the standards and best practices used by the dApps team at Decentraland.
+This documentation is designed to help you understand and follow the standards and best practices used across Decentraland projects.
 Whether you're a new contributor or an experienced developer, you'll find detailed guidelines on:

 * **Code Standards** - Learn how we write clean, maintainable code
 * **Testing Practices** - Understand our comprehensive testing strategies